 Some IT majors choose to intern overseas, facilitated by Marymount’s Center for Global Education.

-Marymount’s Center for Career Services can helps students find internships using the Handshake application, as well as create a résumé and practice interviewing skills.
+Marymount’s Center for Career Development can helps students find internships using the Handshake application, as well as create a résumé and practice interviewing skills.